The Independent Producer’s Shortcut Into European Co-Production

 An independent producer had developed a compelling biopic centred on an Afghan-Swedish footballer — a figure whose life story sits at the intersection of migration, identity, and athletic resilience.
 The project carried genuine cultural weight, drawing on narratives that are increasingly central to conversations about European identity and representation.

-But cultural resonance alone does not close financing deals.
+But cultural resonance alone doesn’t close financing deals.

 The producer needed to identify European co-production partners with a track record in culturally significant narrative films, connect with film commissions whose mandates aligned with cross-border and multicultural stories, and structure tax credit arrangements across multiple territories — all while keeping the project moving forward.